TITLE 77: PUBLIC HEALTH

 8) Gas Chlorinators

 A) Gas chlorinators shall be repaired only by a person trained in servicing these units.
-The manager/operator shall post the telephone numbers of the appropriate emergency personnel to contact in the event of a chlorine gas emergency.
+The manager/operator shall post the telephone numbers of the appropriate emergency personnel to contact in a chlorine gas emergency.

 B) Chlorine cylinders shall be stored indoors in the area designed for that purpose and away from a direct source of heat.
 They shall be chained or strapped to a rigid support to prevent accidental tipping.
 Cylinders shall not be moved unless the protection cap is secured over the valve.
-A National Institute of Occupational Safety and Health (NIOSH) or Mine Safety and Health Administration (MSHA) approved gas mask, approved for use in a chlorine atmosphere, shall be kept outside the chlorine room in an unlocked container at all times.
-The gas mask canister shall be replaced regularly as per the manufacturer's recommendations.
+A gas mask that is approved by the National Institute of Occupational Safety and Health (NIOSH) or Mine Safety and Health Administration (MSHA) for use in a chlorine atmosphere shall be kept outside the chlorine room in an unlocked container at all times.
+The gas mask canister shall be replaced regularly per the manufacturer's recommendations.

 C) Chlorinators, gas lines, injectors, vent lines and cylinders shall be checked daily for leaks.
 In case of a chlorine leak, corrective measures shall be undertaken only by trained persons wearing proper safety equipment.
 All other persons shall leave the dangerous area until conditions are again safe.